Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Statutory Employees

-Some workers, known as statutory employees, who are not common-law employees, are classified by statute (hence, the name) as employees for FICA tax withholding, and, in some states, for the FUTA tax, under IRC §3121(d)(3).
+Some workers, called statutory employees, who are not common-law employees, are classified by statute (hence, the name) as employees for FICA tax withholding, and, in some states, for the FUTA tax, under IRC §3121(d)(3).
 Statutory employees otherwise work as independent contractors and file Schedule C to report their income and deductions.
-If they are not common-law employees, then the following workers are subject to FICA tax withholding, and, depending on state law, to FUTA tax:
+If they are not common-law employees, then these workers are subject to FICA tax withholding, and, depending on state law, to FUTA tax:

 Additionally, statutory employees, except for full-time life insurance salespeople, cannot receive employer benefits, including fringe benefits and retirement plans.
 However, statutory employees can set up their own retirement plans.